FOREX-Dollar supported by Yellen's rate hike talk, politics saps euro

 The biggest focus for the market for Wednesday is the announcement of a tax plan by the U.S. administration and Republicans in Congress.

 The plan has been developed over several months by six White House and congressional Republicans working behind closed doors.
 President Donald Trump told U.S. lawmakers on Tuesday he wants bipartisan cooperation on tax reform.
-(Reporting by Hideyuki Sano; Editing by Simon Cameron-Moore)
+(Reporting by Hideyuki Sano; Editing by Eric Meijer)